 The Hampden-Sydney Poetry Review, published annually, has been a respected journal in the world of poetry for forty years.
 It is one of the longest continuously-run poetry journals in the United States and one of only about a dozen established literary journals nationwide devoted solely to poetry.
 The magazine has published new work by a long list of poets including

 - Pulitzer prize winners W.D.
 Snodgrass, Kenneth Rexroth, Claudia Emerson, Louis Simpson, Charles Simic, and Henry Taylor

 - National Book Award winners Robert Bly, A. R. Ammons, and William Stafford, and Terrance Hayes

 - Forward Prize and T.S.
-Eliot Prize Winner John Burnside, and
+Eliot Prize Winner John Burnside

-- recent contributors including Carl Phillips, Robert Wrigley, John Kinsella, Lisa Jarnot, Lavinia Greenlaw, Billy Collins, Sherman Alexie, Todd Boss.
+- recent contributors including Carl Phillips, John Kinsella, Lisa Jarnot, A.E.
+Stallings, Natalie Shapero, Nikki Wallschlaeger.

-Prose and Poetry from the Review have been featured numerous times in recent years on Poetry Daily and Verse Daily.
+Prose and Poetry from the Review have been featured in in recent years on Poetry Daily, Verse Daily and The Best American Poetry.